City of the Dead (Cairo): Northern Cemetery

 The Northern Cemetery (also called the Eastern Cemetery, or Qarafat ash-sharq in Arabic, because it was east of the city walls) is relatively younger than the main Qarafa to the south and dates back to the Mamluk period.
-It is also known as the Mamluk Desert Cemetery (Arabic: صحراء المماليك, Saharet Al Mamalik, "Desert of the Mamluks").
+It is also known as the Mamluk Desert Cemetery (صحراء المماليك).
 Today it is sandwiched between two major roads: Shari'a Salah Salem to the west and Kobri Al Ebageah to the east.
-At its center, the area around the mosque of Qaitbay and north of it is an urbanized neighborhood with multistory apartment blocs.
+At its center, the area around the mosque of Qaytbay and north of it is an urbanized neighborhood with multistory apartment blocs.
 East of Kobri Al Ebageah is the slum settlement of Manshiyet Nasr rising into the Mokattam hills.
 West of Shari'a Salah Salem is the al-Darrasa neighborhood and Al-Azhar Park, along the edge of the old city walls.